 CAD (Computer-Aided Drafting) fundamentals for engineers.
 Basic drawing techniques and commands in AutoCAD.
 Includes geometric construction, multiview and singleview projections, section views, dimensions, and text.
-Not open to students with credit in CADD 120, 120ABCD.
+Not open to students with credit in CADD 120 120ABCD

-120 ENGINEERING COMPUTER APPLICATIONS 3 UNITS
+120 ENGINEERING COMPUTER APPLICATIONS

-Prerequisite: "C" grade or higher or "Pass" in MATH 180 or equivalent or concurrent enrollment 2 hours lecture, 3 hours laboratory
+Prerequisite: "C" grade or higher or "Pass" in MATH 180 or equivalent or concurrent enrollment

-Use of computerized mathematical analysis, computer programming, and computer graphics as tools for solving engineering problems.
+Use of computerized mathematical analysis computer programming, and computer graphics as tools for solving engineering problems.
+CSU.
+UC